 There is lots of confusion as to which devices will be able to run Wear OS 3.0.
-Google has now made the situation clearer.
-It seems it will be a very limited rollout.
+Google and the individual manufacturers are slowly making the situation clearer.

 “We are working with Google on bringing Wear OS 3.0 to Snapdragon Wear 4100+ and 4100 platforms.
 Snapdragon Wear 3100, 4100+, and 4100 are capable of supporting Wear OS 3.0, but we are not discussing any specifics at this time.”

 The nuance in the wording was interesting.
-The statement says the duo is “working” on bringing the operating system to 4100 platforms.
-But it only adds that 3100s are “capable of supporting” it.
+The statement said the duo is “working” on bringing the operating system to 4100 platforms.
+But it only added that 3100s are “capable of supporting” it.

-A new Google blog post now lists the watches that may run the platform by name.
-To be more precise it lists devices “eligible for upgrade”.
+In July a Google blog post listed the watches that may run the platform by name.
+To be more precise it listed devices “eligible for upgrade”.

 Google Wear OS 3.0 – what is it?